switch-model/Switch-USA-PG-ReEDS/README.md

 Open VS Code if it is not open already.

-Choose File > Open Folder... and open the parent folder where you want to place this repository. e.g., if you open Documents, the steps below will create a folder for the study called Switch-USA-PG-ReEDS inside the Documents folder.
+Choose File > Open Folder... and open the parent folder where you want to place this repository. e.g., if you want the model to be stored in a Switch-USA-PG-ReEDS folder inside Documents, open Documents now.

 Open a new terminal pane: Terminal > New Terminal